Big infrastructure bill in peril as GOP threatens filibuster

 Jayapal warned against giving Republicans too much time to negotiate the deal away.
 "We have all the history in the world to show that this is what Republicans do time and time and time again,” she said.

+Rep. Peter DeFazio, D-Ore., the chairman of the House Transportation and Infrastructure Committee, dismissed the Senate’s bipartisan effort as inadequate.
+He wants more robust spending on the transportation elements and said, “We want an opportunity to actually negotiate."

-Democrat John Yarmuth of Kentucky, the chairman of the House Budget Committee, said if the bipartisan effort fails, Democrats will simply include some the infrastructure spending in the broader package they are compiling with Biden’s other priorities.
+Democrat John Yarmuth of Kentucky, the chairman of the House Budget Committee, said if the bipartisan effort fails in the Senate, Democrats will simply include some of the infrastructure spending in the broader package they are compiling with Biden’s other priorities.

 Democrats hope to show progress on that bill before lawmakers leave Washington for their recess in August.